nhtyy/uniswapx-sdk-rs/README.md

 The crate will have 3 main parts, api, server and core.

 - api:
   - subscribers and clients are defined here.
-There is a default uniswap client built in.
+There is a default uniswap client implementation in `api/src/uniswap/`
   - you can wrap any api by implementing the async trait `Client<Order>` over it
 - core:
   - Alloy-rs structs live here
-  - contains validations in the style of the UniswapX-sdk in javascript
+  - contains validations in the style of [the UniswapX-sdk](https://github.com/Uniswap/uniswapx-sdk/tree/main)
   - an order cache that can be shared between subscribers
   - order builders (coming soon)
 - server (coming soon)